 It follows that if we make a choice—e.g., for an axiom set—these choices will be false, even though they will seem to work in a certain limited number of scenarios.
 To know that these choices are false, we would have to find the phenomena where they don’t work.
 If you have found those phenomena, you must discard the theory as being empirically confirmed and yet false because it doesn’t always work.

 Figure-8 Different Theories Work at Different Scales

 Common examples of such theories exist in modern science.
-E.g., quantum theory works for atomic objects, general relativity works for cosmological scales, and thermodynamic theory works for ordinary macroscopic objects.
-The reduction of cosmology to macroscopic objects, and the reduction of macroscopic objects to atomic objects cannot be done because they involve different theories.
+E.g., the quantum theory works for atomic objects, general relativity works for cosmological scales, and thermodynamic theory works for ordinary macroscopic objects.
+The reduction of cosmology to macroscopic objects and the reduction of macroscopic objects to atomic objects cannot be done because they involve different theories.
 Reduction works only when the same theory is used to describe various phenomena.
-Reduction cannot work if different theories are involved at different scales – atoms, macroscopic objects and the universe.
+The reduction cannot work if different theories are involved at different scales – atoms, macroscopic objects, and the universe.
 Any choice we make, we would be mistaken, although our theory can be empirically confirmed.

 Truth vs. Verification

 Most scientists believe that truth is that which can be verified.
 There are two broad ways in which we verify our claims—reason, and experience.
 These are also therefore called methods of rationalism and empiricism.
 Rationalism begins with some axioms and determines if the consequences logically follow from the axioms; mathematics is a classic example of rationalism.
 Empiricism, similarly, starts with some given unexplained facts and tries to find the axioms.
 Both methods have a problem.